About

 What?

 The Royal Oak High School team and the Royal Oak Middle School teams compete in multiple robotics competitions each year around the state.
-The High School team competes in FIRST Robotics Competition while the Middle School teams compete in the FIRST Tech Challenge league.
-Both are developed by US FIRST.
-More information can be found at www.firstinspires.org.
+The High School team competes in FIRST Robotics Competition, while the Middle School teams compete in FIRST Tech Challenge.
+Elementary teams participate/compete in FIRST Lego League Explore and FIRST Lego League Challenge.

 When?